 4. Place the buttered scallops on a baking dish and season with chili flakes or paprika.

-5. Place the bowl on the preheated oven and let it cook for at least 30 minutes.
+5. Place the bowl on the preheated oven (be sure to get a reading of the temperature before using the oven) and let it cook for at least 30 minutes.
 Serve immediately.

 To be honest, I really love baked scallops, and the only reason I don't bake them more often is due to my chronic impatience when it comes to culinary matters.
 That's about the only reason why this method comes last on my list.